Malky Mackay: Scottish Football Association

 In December 2016, the Scottish Football Association (Scottish FA) appointed Mackay as its performance director, responsible for overseeing the development of young players.
 The appointment was criticised by some people, including politician Clare Haughey, due to Mackay's previous behaviour.
 The anti-racism campaign group Kick It Out made comments that were supportive of Mackay, pointing out that he had since received equality and diversity training from the (English) FA.

 During his tenure with the SFA, Mackay was appointed caretaker manager of the Scotland national team.
 He gave four players debuts in his only match, which the team lost 1–0 to the Netherlands in a friendly at Pittodrie on 9 November 2017.
 Mackay resigned from his position as performance director in November 2020.

 Ross County

 Mackay was appointed manager of Ross County in May 2021.
 The move was once again met with fan backlash as a section of Ross County fans criticised the club's decision to appoint Mackay as manager.
+In his first season as manager, County finished in sixth position in the Scottish Premiership despite being favourites for relegation.
+They fell to an 11th-place finish in 2022–23, and avoided relegation by winning a play-off against Partick Thistle on penalties.
+Mackay was sacked by County on 15 November 2023, with the team on a nine-game winless run and sitting in 11th place in the Premiership table.

+Hibernian

+On 14 May 2024, Hibernian announced that they had appointed Mackay to a sporting director role.
+The news came on the same day as the sacking of head coach Nick Montgomery, with the club saying that Mackay would lead the process for appointing his replacement.